Clarence Acox, Seattle JazzED Co-Founder

 David Marriott, Jr.

-All-Star Combo Coach, JazzED House Arranger, Brass Coach
+All-Star Combo Coach, JazzED House Arranger, Trombone Coach

 A two-time Earshot Jazz Golden Ear Award recipient and winner of the 1999 National Jazz Trombone Competition, David Marriott, Jr. is an in-demand soloist in a variety of Seattle jazz groups, including the Seattle Repertory Jazz Orchestra, Emerald City Jazz Orchestra, Washington Composers Orchestra, Zubatto Syndicate and his own critically-acclaimed groups Septology, Pop Culture and Triskaidekaband.